jeanc18rlos/rock-paper-scissors/README.md

 <b>Backlog:</b> Define the layout and composition of the page.
 <b>To Do:</b> Develop the BetPageTemplate component.
 <b>In Progress:</b> Test the template using React Testing Library.
-<b>Testing:</b> Verify the template's appearance and functionality in isolation and in Storybook.
+<b>Testing:</b> Verify the template's appearance and functionality in isolation
-<b>Done:</b> When the BetPageTemplate is developed, tested, and documented in Storybook.
+<b>Done:</b> When the BetPageTemplate is developed, tested, and documented

 <b>Status</b>: To Do